 STRESS (Germany 2018, Florian Baron, DOK.special).
 In slow motion and accompanied by an oppressive collage of sound, the experience of five young veterans from the war in Afghanistan unfolds.
 Without showing any violence, Florian Baron gives us an intimate insight into the after-effects of the front line.

-LOSING ALASKA (Niederlande, Großbritannien, Tschechische Republik 2018, Tom Burke, DOK.focus humaNature).
+LOSING ALASKA (Czech Republic, Netherlands, United Kingdom 2018, Tom Burke, DOK.focus humaNature).
 While Trump casts doubt on climate change, in Alaska, as the permafrost melts at an ever-increasing rate, a town is sinking into the sea.
 Forgotten by the rest of America, the Yupik in their corrugated metal huts are seeing their community disintegrate.

-MONROVIA, INDIANA (USA 2018, Frederick Wiseman, Best of Fests).
+MONROVIA, INDIANA (United States 2018, Frederick Wiseman, BEST OF FESTS).
 A complex and closely observed portrait of a typical small town in the Mid-West – right in the heart of Trump country.
 With candour and sensitivity, Frederick Wiseman documents the life and routines of the inhabitants – direct cinema at its best.